OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Abstract

 \section{Abstract}

-Battery life for collaborative robotics scenarios is a key challenge limiting operational uses and deployment in real life.
-Mission-Critical tasks are among the most relevant and challenging scenarios.
-As multiple and heterogeneous on-board sensors are required to explore unknown environments in simultaneous localization and mapping (SLAM) tasks, battery life problems are further exacerbated.
-Given the time-sensitivity of mission-critical operations, the successful completion of specific tasks in the minimum amount of time is of paramount importance.
-In this paper, we analyze the benefits of 5G-enabled collaborative robots by enhancing the Robot Operating System (ROS) capabilities with network orchestration features for energy-saving purposes.
-We propose \emph{\name{}}, a novel orchestration approach that minimizes mission-critical task completion times of 5G-connected robots by jointly optimizing robotic navigation and sensing together with infrastructure resources.
-Our results show that \emph{\name{}} significantly outperforms state-of-the-art solutions in exploration tasks completion times by exploiting 5G orchestration features for battery life extension.
+The 5G mobile networks extend the capability for supporting collaborative robot operations in outdoor scenarios.
+However, the restricted battery life of robots still poses a major obstacle to their effective implementation and utilization in real scenarios.
+One of the most challenging situations is the execution of mission-critical tasks that require the use of various on-board sensors to perform simultaneous localization and mapping (SLAM) of unexplored environments.
+Given the time-sensitive nature of these tasks, completing them in the shortest possible time is of the highest importance.
+In this paper, we analyze the benefits of 5G-enabled collaborative robots by enhancing the intelligence of the robot operation through joint orchestration of Robot Operating System (ROS) and 5G resources for energy-saving goals, addressing the problem from both offline and online manners.
+We propose \emph{\name{}}, a novel orchestration approach that minimizes mission-critical task completion times as well as overall energy consumption of 5G-connected robots by jointly optimizing robotic navigation and sensing together with infrastructure resources.
+We validate our 5G-enabled collaborative framework by means of Matlab/Simulink, ROS software and Gazebo simulator.
+Our results show an improvement between 3.65\% and 11.98\% in exploration task by exploiting 5G orchestration features for battery savings when using 3 robots.